mcneel/computeclient_js/docs/Curve.rst

    Gets the parameter along the curve which coincides with a given length along the curve.
    A fractional tolerance of 1e-8 is used in this version of the function.

    :param float segmentLength: Length of segment to measure.
-Must be less than or equal to the length of the subdomain.
+Must be less than or equal to the length of the sub-domain.
    :param rhino3dm.Interval subdomain: The calculation is performed on the specified sub-domain of the curve rather than the whole curve.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed